 If you would like to read more about the background of this study, then please visit Introduction.

 The ‘inception impact assessment’ related to the initiatives on potential Ecodesign and Energy Labelling measures for mobile phones and tablets has been published on the dedicated pages of the Europa website:

 Comments period closed January 27th 2021 (midnight Brussels time).

 As of Q1 2021 the impact assessment for a potential regulation of this product group commenced.
-To inform stakeholders about the current status of the process an online meeting is scheduled for April 16, 2021, 9:30 am - 12.30 pm.
+To inform stakeholders about the current status of the process an online meeting was held April 16, 2021, 9:30 am - 12.30 pm.
 (Registration closed)

 Through public consultations you can express your views on aspects of EU laws and policies before the Commission finalises its proposals.